Basic Guitar Strumming Patterns

 Download .gtp5 or .mp3 file ( Right-click Save Target as... )

-Play the .mp3 file and hear how the guitar rhythm should sound like.
-Then try and play it out.
-When you are able to repeat the basic rhythm consistently with no mistakes, you can go ahead and can try strumming the patterns to this progressions.
+Play the .mp3 file and you can hear what the guitar rhythm sounds like.
+Thereafter, try and play it out.
+When you are able to repeat the basic rhythm consistently with no mistakes, try strumming the patterns according to these progressions.

 | A minor | C major | F major | G Major |